usethesource/rascal-website/release-notes/rascal-0-40-x-release-notes.md

 The Java model has received big maintenance love and attention, including improvements to the generic M3 model:
 * Bumped and upgraded  to the JDT version from Eclipse 2020-03, then upgraded mapping support up to and including JLS-14.
+* Up to JLS14 all new Java constructs were added to the AST and the M3 Core model.
+The previous standard we supported was JLS8.
 * The AST nodes in `lang::java::m3::AST` now all satisfy the AST contract in `analysis::m3::AST`.
 This means that all source code elements are represented in the tree, annotated with `src` origins and ordered from left-to-right as they were in the original source file.